Oil prices leap on worries about Iran war, while US stocks trim their sharp losses

 Crude prices jumped more than 5%, which will likely mean higher prices soon at gasoline pumps.
 That would hurt not only U.S. households, whose spending makes up the bulk of the U.S. economy, but also businesses with big fuel bills.

 The S&P 500 fell as much as 1.2% at the start of trading, and cruise lines and airlines led the way lower.
-But the index quickly erased the loss, in part because past military conflicts have not led to sustained drops for markets, and it was back to virtually unchanged in midday trading.
+But the index quickly erased most of the loss, in part because past military conflicts have not led to sustained drops for markets, and it fell 0.1% in afternoon trading.

 “This is not Iraq,” U.S. Defense Secretary Pete Hegseth said Monday.
 “This is not endless.”